coreyhu/Urbanist/README.md

 - ExtraBold
 - Black

-The variable font file utilizes 2 axes for tuning weight (100-900) and italic (0-1).
+The variable font file utilizes 2 axes for tuning weight (100-900) and italics (0-1).

 ## Current Status